Four Things Every Employer Needs To Know About Mental Health

 - Research conclusively shows that depression and other mental illness and substance abuse disorders are a major cause of lost productivity and absenteeism In the US an estimate of 217 billion workdays is lost annually because of lost productivity related to mental health issues costing employers $17 billion.
 The total loss due to mental health is between $79-105 billion per year in turnover, absenteeism and lost productivity

-- The biggest barrier to employees seeking treatment for Mental Health conditions is stigma, In spite of increased awareness and openness about mental health conditions, the social stigma remains a significant barrier to well-being and may deter an employee from seeking help.
+- The biggest barrier to employees seeking treatment for Mental Health conditions is the stigma.
+In spite of increased awareness and openness about mental health conditions, the social stigma remains a significant barrier to well-being and may deter an employee from seeking help.